DineWithMe/Development-Tools/Design Pattern/README.md

 However imagine this kind of condition is all over the place and you forgot to change all of them.

-I think the ideal solution is to have a enum case where it forces us to fill all the case for every item or else throw compilation error
+I think the ideal solution is to have a enum case where it forces us to fill all the case for every item or else throw compilation error.

 but currently this seem impossible with JS.